vicsanga/Postre/README.md

 <br><br>

 <h4>Analysing Multiple SVs</h4>
-The multiple SV submission box allows the sequential analysis of multiple structural variants (results can be downloaded as txt tables).
+The Multiple SV Submission box allows the sequential analysis of multiple structural variants (results can be downloaded as txt tables).
 The SVs may come from just one or multiple patients.The SVs information has to be uploaded in a specific format.
 The file format consists on 1 line and 7 columns per structural variant.
 Each structural variant must only contain two breakpoints.
 The information associated with each column is provided below:
       <br><br>
       <i>Note: For the case of structural variants happening strictly in one chromosome (deletions, inversions, duplication) the breakpoint 1 is the one associated with a smaller genomic coordinate, and the breakpoint 2 the one associated with a larger genomic coordinate.
 For translocations, it does not matter.</i>
       <br><br>